Corporate GovernanceCorporate Governance Guidelines

 Article 14

-The Board of Directors will achieve an efficient and effective corporate governance as entrusted by shareholders and take responsibility in that the Company will grow sustainably and maximize its long-term corporate value through the corporate governance.
+The Board of Directors shall achieve efficient and effective corporate governance as entrusted by shareholders and take responsibility for ensuring the Company’s sustainable growth and for maximizing its long-term corporate value through corporate governance.

 2